 8. Casio Pro Trek Triple Sensor Digital Sport:

 The digital sport is the cheapest ABC on our list.
-It gives you the basics that you need and it’s great for those people that are on a sub $150.00 budget.
+It gives you the basics that you need and it’s great for those people that are limited with their budget.
 All of the Pro Trek watches are pretty solid and this is a great option if you are looking to break into the altimeter watch market and don’t have a lot of money to burn.
 Here are some of the features worth looking at:

 - Water Resistant up to 100 Meters

 - Durable Resin Band

 Overall the digital sport is a good entry level watch that’s durable and will give you the basics.
 Like the Pro Trek Black Sport, it’s a good option for those that may not want to spend a ton of money right out of the gates to get the latest technology.
 One specifically great feature on this Casio is the fact that it has a 9 month battery charge without exposure to sunlight for a recharge.